The Twelve Wild Ducks

 "A daughter you shall have," said this witch, "and she shall be the dearest and sweetest child in twelve kingdoms, if you will only give me whatever comes to meet you at the bridge when you return home."

 Now the Queen had a little snow-white dog of which she was very fond.
 It always ran to greet her when she had been away.
 She thought it must be the dog the old dame wanted.
 Since the old woman seemed gentle and kind, she would surely care well for the dog.
-So the Queen said, "Yes, you may have what comes to meet me on the bridge if that is what will bring me a daughter."
+So the Queen said, "Yes, you may have whatever comes to meet me on the bridge, if that is what will bring me a daughter."
 With that she hurried home as fast as she could.

 But who should come to meet her on the bridge, not her snow-white dog at all, but her twelve sons!
 Before the mother could cry out to them to stop, the witch of the trolls, who turned out to be a wicked witch after all, threw a spell upon them all and turned them into twelve ducks!
 The ducks flapped their wings, flew away, and away they stayed.